cloudmobi/CloudmobiSSP/android-sdk.md

 1. Add the feature for customize the app wall colors.
 2. Fix a crash bug when call system service too frequently.

 ###<a name="reference">About Facebook/Admob advertisement</a>：
 #####[Apply Facebook advertisement](https://developers.facebook.com/docs/audience-network)

-* Notes: The parbat-sdk has group the facebook ads in native/banner /interstitial interface.
+* Notes: The cloudssp-sdk has group the facebook ads in native/banner /interstitial interface.

 * Add the audience-network-sdk in the module's build.gradle for facebook ads